lanzani/jetson-docs/docs/getting-started/first-boot.md

 ```bash
 sudo apt update && sudo apt upgrade -y
 ```
-- When prompted about updating tegra and config press enter to select the default "N"
+- Around 70% progress you will be prompted about updating tegra and config press enter to select the default `N`
+- Around 70% progress you will be prompted about updating nvidia-l4t-oem-config press enter to select the default `N`
-- When prompted to restart docker deamon select "yes"
+- Around 90% progress you will be prompted to restart docker daemon, select `yes`

 If you need you can remove automatic suspension (optional, but useful in some cases):